SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/a-scan-faqs.md

   • Minumum weight 1.500 Kg

-  • Maximum weight applies to the following consitions:
+  • Maximum weight applies to the following conditions:

   • 30 Kg for any GB shiipments